Register to get access to free programming courses with interactive exercises

 Media queries and other devices CSS: Site Adaptability

-Using media queries as a condition allows you not only to set the width/height and orientation of the screen, but also to specify the precise device that the styles will be applied for.
+Using media queries as a condition allows you to set the width/height and screen orientation.
+Also, it helps to specify the device for which we want to apply the styles.

-The CSS3 standard defines 4 basic types of devices that can be specified as media query conditions:
+The CSS3 standard defines four basic types of devices.
+We can specify them as media query conditions:

 • all — all available devices.
-This type is used by default, so you don't have to specify it.
+This type is the default, so you don't have to specify it

 • print — printers.
-These styles are used when printing a web page.
-Separate printable CSS is very much in demand when creating online stores because users often print the page with the product they want.
+These styles help to print a web page.
+Separate printable CSS is in demand when creating online stores because users often print the page with the product they want

 • screen — all the screens of the different devices.
-This includes both refrigerator displays and 4K monitors
+It includes both refrigerator displays and 4K monitors

-• speech — screen readers.
-This is text reading software that helps vision impaired people perceive the information on the page.
+• speech — screen readers or text-reading software.
+It helps vision-impaired people perceive the information on the page

 <style>